kyma-project/kyma/docs/service-catalog/docs/061-osba-catalog.md

         }
 ```

-Form:
+This sample displays in the following way:

 ![alt text](./assets/schema-form.png 'SchemaForm')

-Best practices for designing schema object:
+Follow these rules when you design schema objects:

 * If the field has limited possible values, use the **enum** field.
-It renders a field as dropdown, so it prevents user from making the mistakes.
+It renders a field as dropdown, so it prevents the user from making mistakes.
 * If the field is required for the Service Class, mark it as **required**.
 UI blocks provisioning if you do not fill in the required fields.
 * Fill the **default** value for a field whenever possible, it makes the provisioning faster.
-* If the field, such as the field for a password, must be starred, use the **format** key with the **password** value.
+* If the field, such as the password field, must be starred, use the **format** key with the **password** value.